docsforadobe/premiere-scripting-guide/docs/general/marker.md

 **Description**

-Retrieves the frame target, from the marker’s FrameTarget field.
+Retrieves the frame target, from the marker's FrameTarget field.

 **Parameters**